phanithota05/Smart-Attendance-System-and-Deployment/README.md

 # Smart-Attendance-System-and-Deployment

 This is a robust attendance management system powered by facial recognition technology.
 This project aims to automate the attendance tracking process using advanced AI algorithms, providing a seamless solution for educational institutions, workplaces, and events.
-Deployed on AWS, it offers scalability, security, and real-time tracking features.
+Deployed on Vercel, it offers scalability, security, and real-time tracking features.

 ## Course Content
 - **Introduction:** Overview of face recognition technology and its applications in attendance systems.